Department of History

 Recent Term(s) Offered: None

-HIST 489 Cooperative Education in History 3 Hours (repeatable max of 6 hrs)
+HIST 489 Independent Internship 3 Hours (repeatable max of 6 hrs)

-Practical experience in a supervised work station with a cooperating library, museum, archives, or other appropriate organization.
-Note: Application for or enrollment in Cooperative Education plan, approval of departmental co-op faculty advisor, and development of a Learning Plan.
-May be repeated once with departmental approval, but only 3 credit hours will count toward history major requirements.
+Practical experience in a supervised work situation with a cooperating library, museum, archive, or other organization where students complete work relevant to their study and practice of history.
+Note: Application for enrollment, outlining student learning objectives and identifying onsite mentor, must be approved by department internship advisor before students may enroll.
+May be repeated once with departmental approval, but only 6 credit hours of internship credit, including the directed internship program, will count toward history major requirements.

-HIST 490 Topics in History I 3 Hours
+HIST 490 Advanced Topics in History I 3 Hours (repeatable max of 24 hrs)

-HIST 491 Topics in History II 3 Hours (repeatable max of 6 hrs)
+HIST 491 Advanced Topics in History II 3 Hours (repeatable max of 24 hrs)

 HIST 492 History of Canada 3 Hours